My Lord, expand for me my chest [with assurance] And ease for me my task And untie the knot from my tongue That they may understand my speech. Ameen

 Sahih Bukhari Hadith no 1

 The deed, one is doing should be purely to please Allah.
-It should not be because all the neighbours are doing it so we thought we should do it, or our teachers said so to please them we have to do that.
-Recently we had a graduation ceremony and in it they were telling us that when the registrar announces your school you should stand up and when they declare your degrees everyone should bow down and say I do...
-I was like why bow down they were saying it's a tradition of the ceremony I was like the hell with the tradition a Muslim only bow down in front of Allah not to any one else ( I didn't said that but that's what I thought).
+It should not be because all the neighbors are doing it so we thought we should do it, or our teachers said so to please them we have to do that.
+Recently, we had a graduation ceremony and in it they were telling us that when the registrar announces your school you should stand up and when they declare your degrees everyone should bow down and say I do...
+I was like why bow down they were saying it's a tradition of the ceremony I was like the hell with the tradition a Muslim only bow down in front of Allah not to anyone else ( I didn't said that but that's what I thought).
+One may think this is a bit extreme, but you are welcome to think otherwise.

 2) The procedure of that deed should be according to the procedure of Prophet SAW:

 Why did I use the word procedure? because in procedure you have to follow every single step for that procedure to be valid.
-In the same way you have to do the deed exactly the way our Prophet SAW did not to add your mirch masala.
+In the same way, you have to do the deed exactly the way our Prophet SAW did, not to add your flavour/mirch masala.
 In Surah Al Hadid Allah mentions followers of Hazrat Isa AS

 ... and We sent Isa son of Marium afterwards, and We gave him the Injeel, and We put in the hearts of those who followed him kindness and mercy; and (as for) monkery, they innovated it-- only to seek Allah's pleasure.
 We did not prescribe it to them, but they did not observe it with its due observance; so We gave to those of them who believed their reward, and most of them are transgressors.

-Allah says that their intention was purely to please me but the deed they invented was not prescribed to them by their Prophet.
-So the dialogue some people use that intentions should be pure no matter the deed👆...
+Allah says that their intention was purely to please Me but the deed they invented was not prescribed to them by their Prophet.
+So, the dialogue some people use that "Our intentions are pure" should read this ayah👆...

 Allah says in Quran